antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 Which genes make a difference?
 Creating signatures
 -----------------------------------------------------

-We have identified two different types of cells that seem to be related independent from patients.
+We have identified two different types of cells that seem to be related in different tumor sites in the same patient.
 What genes determine the difference between the two types?
 We’ll use RNA expression data again but now the other way around; based on the classification in groups we look for genes that characterize this classification best, or in other words, that are differentially expressed between these two groups.
 For future use we’ll store the genes that make the difference as a so called signature.
 We’ll make two sets, each specific for a type of cells.
 Name them according to the hints we got from the previous analysis: MES and ADRN
 Try Broad geneset EMT
 As a first analysis step we can check a data resource called the Gene Ontology that provides a tree of systematic ordered biological terms that is used to formally describe the biological role of each gene.

 What can you say about the function of the group of genes that are upregulated in the MES type of cells?

 Figures: